Ivan-Montes/db-exercises/CONTRIBUTING.md

-# Contributing to SpringBasicBooksManagement
+# Contributing to db-exercises

-Thank you for considering contributing to [SpringBasicBooksManagement](https://github.com/Ivan-Montes/SpringBasicBooksManagement) We appreciate your interest and are excited to have you as part of our community.
+Thank you for considering contributing to [db-exercises](https://github.com/Ivan-Montes/db-exercises) We appreciate your interest and are excited to have you as part of our community.
 This document outlines the guidelines for contributing to this project.

 ## Table of Contents